abliveira/git/Git Commands.md

 ### git rebase

-If a branch was created from another, such the main branch, and the main branch had newer commits, it is possible to apply the commits from the main to the splited branch, pushing foward the commits of the splited branch.
-In summary, the splitted branch incorporate the latest changes from another branch, without yet merging this branch into the other branch
+If a branch was created from another, such the main branch, and the main branch had newer commits, it is possible to apply the commits from the main to the split branch, pushing forward the commits of the split branch.
+In summary, the split branch incorporate the latest changes from another branch, without yet merging this branch into the other branch

 ```bash
 $ git checkout develop